vara-co/100-Days-of-code-Python/README.md

+(Note that if you don't see all projects, is because I am attempting to work on this on the days I am not working on my other classes and/or courses.
+I am always working on a school project, or personal project)

 <h1>100 Python Projects</h1> (Practice makes perfect, and this is me going from cero to hero in Python)<br/>

 Mastering Python by building 100 projects, from which I will learn: Data Science, Automation, Build Websites, Games and Apps!